-- 3. Iron Deficiency Anemia, Other.
-Approve for 1 year if the patient meets the following (A and B): - A) Patient is ≥ 18 years of age; AND - B) Patient meets ONE of the following (i, ii, iii, or iv): - i.
-Patient meets BOTH of the following (a and b): - a) Patient has tried oral iron supplementation; AND - b) According to the prescriber, oral iron supplementation was ineffective or intolerable; OR - ii.
-Patient has a condition which, per the prescriber, will interfere with oral iron absorption (e.g., inflammatory bowel disease, Crohn's disease)C; OR - iii.
-Patient is currently receiving an erythroid stimulating agent; OR Note: Examples of erythroid stimulating agents include an epoetin alfa product, a darbepoetin alfa product, or a methoxy polyethylene glycol-epoetin beta product. - iv.
-The medication is being requested for cancer- or chemotherapy-related anemia.
+- 1. Iron Deficiency Anemia, Other.
+Approve for 1 year if the patient meets ONE of the following (A, B, C, or D): - A) Patient meets BOTH of the following (i and ii): - i.
+Patient has tried oral iron supplementation; AND - ii.
+According to the prescriber, oral iron supplementation was ineffective or intolerable; OR - B) Patient has a condition which, per the prescriber, will interfere with oral iron absorption (e.g., inflammatory bowel disease, Crohn's disease); OR - C) Patient is currently receiving an erythroid stimulating agent; OR

+Note: Examples of erythroid stimulating agents include an epoetin alfa product, a darbepoetin alfa product, or a methoxy polyethylene glycol-epoetin beta product. - D) The medication is being requested for cancer- or chemotherapy-related anemia.

 Dosing.
-Approve up to a maximum cumulative total dose of 1020 mg given intravenously per 30 days.
+Approve up to a maximum cumulative total dose of 1000 mg given intravenously or intramuscularly per 30 days.